Graduate Student Procedures: an overview

 If you are flying internationally see the travel secretary prior to booking any flights!
-The travel secretary will ensure you are registered in the MSU Travelers Abroad Database which will provide you with important pre-departure information and allow MSU to provide you with emergency services if necessary.
+The travel secretary will ensure you are registered in the MSU Global Travel Registry which will provide you with important pre-departure information and allow MSU to provide you with emergency services if necessary.

-Students traveling abroad should visit the Travel Smart Web site before their trip.
+Students traveling abroad should visit the Graduate School Travel Page before their trip.
+There is useful information including international medical insurance and evacuation coverage which is provided at no cost to you when traveling on university business or as part of official MSU programs.
 When students appointed as TAs or RAs travel outside the U.S. to conduct required thesis or dissertation research or to collaborate with investigators conducting research abroad, the department or research grant supporting the work will be required to pay for all needed vaccinations and or medications (e.g., anti-malarials) as determined by the MSU Travel Clinic.
 Students may include those costs in applications for funds from the Research Enhancement or Travel Grant programs administered by the Graduate School.

 Save all receipts and submit them as soon as you return from traveling.
 Receipts include all documentation for transportation (airfare, car rental, bus, taxi, etc.), lodging, meals, and other authorized expenses.